saasquatch/saasquatch-docs/src/theming/publishing.md

 <div class="bs-callout bs-callout-warning">
   <h4>squatch renamed</h4>
-  As of v1.0.0 the executable was renamed to `squatch` from `saasquatch-cli`.
+  As of v1.0.0 the executable was renamed from `saasquatch-cli` to `squatch`.
 To make sure you're always using the latest version, you can update the installed version with `npm update -g saasquatch-cli`.
 The node package and github repo names and core functionality are unchanged.
 </div>